klsjadhf/MCP4131_MicroPython/README.md

 ## Problems
 CMDERR bit not working properly
-Math not fully checked mght be off by 1 bit, etc
+Math not fully checked might be off by 1 bit, etc